Vodafone, Spark trade places in new market share report

 2degrees had 32 per cent of its customers on contract as of September 2019 as post-paid numbers jumped 8.6 per cent, albeit off a relatively low base (from 396,000 to 430,000).

-The telcos new CEO Mark Aue recently told the Herald he wanted to lift that figure, in part by targetting the business market, which is rich in contract customers but largely dominated by Vodafone and Spark.
+The telco's new CEO Mark Aue recently told the Herald he wanted to lift that figure, in part by targeting the business market, which is rich in contract customers but largely dominated by Vodafone and Spark.

 For their part, Vodafone (which launched 5G in December) and Spark (which will follow in July) are looking to build their high-end customer numbers with a focus on network upgrades.